Ken Mattingly: Apollo 8 and Apollo 11

 Mattingly poses at the launch pad.

 At first, Mattingly was part of the support crew for Apollo 8.
 Mattingly served as CAPCOM during Apollo 8's second television transmission and subsequent preparation for trans-Earth injection.

 Mattingly then trained in parallel with Bill Anders for Apollo 11 as backup command module pilot, because Anders was going to retire from NASA in August 1969 and, in case of mission delay, would be unavailable.

 Apollo 13

 Mattingly was to be the Command Module Pilot on the Apollo 13 mission.
 Originally, Jim Lovell, Mattingly and Fred Haise were scheduled to fly on Apollo 14 but his crew was switched to Apollo 13 so that the commander of the other crew, Alan Shepard, who was grounded during Project Gemini could train longer.
 Three days prior to launch, he was removed from the mission because he had been exposed to German measles (which he never contracted) and was replaced by the backup CM pilot, Jack Swigert.
 As a result, he missed the dramatic in-flight explosion that crippled the spacecraft.
-However, Mattingly played a large role in helping the crew solve the problem of power conservation during re-entry.
+On the ground, Mattingly played a large role in helping the crew solve the problem of power conservation during re-entry.